uvarc/rc-website/content/userinfo/hpc/software/containers.md

 ## Docker Hub

 In the summer of 2020, we switched to [Docker Hub](https://hub.docker.com/).
 A complete list of images along with their Dockerfiles can be found in our [rivanna-docker GitHub repository](https://github.com/uvarc/rivanna-docker).
-These images may or may not be installed as modules on Rivanna.
+These images may or may not be installed as modules on the HPC system.

 We do not use the `latest` tag.
 Specify the exact version when pulling an image.
 For example:
 ```